 Linda Gutlohn is a developer, editor, and writer of literacy products and grant proposals.
-She is co-author of the Vocabulary Handbook, Word ID: Assessment Across the Content Areas, and a newly published research paper entitled “Morpheme Frequency in Academic Words: Identifying High-Utility Morphemes for Instruction.”
+She is co-author of the Vocabulary Handbook and Word ID: Assessment Across the Content Areas and president of phonicFinder, software and services for analyzing text decodability.

 CORE (Consortium on Reaching Excellence in Education) is a trusted implementation and professional learning organization that works collaboratively with school districts, state agencies, and individual Pre-K–12 school sites to provide effective, research-based literacy and math support to improve the achievement of all students.

 Pamela Beard El-Dinary